Free computer Tutorials

 Microsoft Word 2007 to 2010

 To add the T to the black background we created in the previous lesson, we need two more rectangles joined together.

 With your rectangle selected, locate the Insert Shapes panel on the Format tab:

 Click on rectangle to select it.
 Now draw out a narrow rectangle just below your black square.
 Change the height of your new rectangle to 0.6 cm and the width to 2.3 cm.
 (In inches 0.24 and 0.9.)
-In Word 2010 and 2013, if you have a blue rectangle, change the fill colour to white and the outline to black.
+In Word 2010, if you have a blue rectangle, change the fill colour to white and the outline to black.
 Again, change the weight to 1.

 We now need the white rectangle on top of the black square.
 Before moving it, though, click the View tab on the Word ribbon.
 From the Show/Hide panel select the Gridlines item.
 This will allow us to align the shapes with precision:

 Click back on the Format tab and your page will then look like this: